PatrickBrayPersonal/pragmatic-programming-for-ds/20230719_Expert_Series.md

 ---
 ### Decoupling Actions
 1. Change your **monolith** jupyter notebook to a **modular** python codebase
-2. **Separate** your ml code, data transformations, and database connections into different modules
+2. **Separate** your ML code, data transformations, and database connections into different modules

 ### Decoupling Benefits
 1. New teammates can work on single parts without understanding the whole codebase